OWASP/www-policy/operational/chapter-rules-of-procedure.md

 ---

 title:  Chapter Rules of Procedure (Draft WIP)
-layout: full-width
+layout: col-document
+document: Rules of Procedure
+tags: Rules of Procedure

 ---

-# Chapter Rules of Procedure
+{% include draft-notice.html %}

 # How to Start a Chapter